cjungmann/th/README.md

 are numerous and, lacking organization, much harder to scan when searching for an appropriate synonym.

-## Organizing Synonyms
+### Organizing Output

 With hundreds of synonyms for many words, it is very difficult to scan the list to find an appropriate word.
 I will try to impose some order on the list to make it easier to use.
+After using the tool for some time, I have concluded that alphabetic order is best.
+It's much easier to return to a word in an alphabetic list.

 ## Word Frequency